 While there are no direct biological effects from identification of an ABC, it does set the upper limit on the level of landings that will be allowed for fishermen and prevents overfishing.
 Alternative 1 (No Action) would not meet the new Magnuson-Stevens Act requirements.
 Alternative 2 would adopt the SAFMC SSC recommended ABC control rule and would be expected to provide the greatest biological benefits over the long term by accounting for assessment uncertainty while preventing overfishing.
-Alternative 3 provides the highest level of landings of all the alternatives but carries more biological risk and does not account for management uncertainty which could lead to overfishing and negative biological effects.
+Alternative 2 provides more biological protection as compared to Alternative 1.